 "If 90% of people begin eating more vegan meals, that would have a much bigger impact than a small number of people becoming fully vegan.”

 “Every little step and every conscious decision matters,” she says.
 “A big reason why people fall off veganism is that they think it’s either everything or nothing.”
-Case in point: a 2014 study of over 11,000 Americans found that 84% of vegans and vegetarians abandon that diet.
+Case in point: a 2014 study of over 11,000 people found that 84% of vegans and vegetarians abandon that diet.
 “But I don’t think it’s binary at all,” Steichen adds.
 “Every consumer choice you’re making has a reaction, and if we all cut out one animal-based meal a week, that’s a huge impact we can make, collectively.”

 "No one can do everything, but everyone can do something."

 Proponents of a low carbon diet are encouraged by the growth of animal product alternatives, such as the rise of plant-based milks and meat substitutes.
 Beyond Meat, which names addressing climate change as one of four main factors in its mission statement, pictures its target customer as the “conflicted carnivore,” says a spokesperson.
 “We want to enable consumers to continue eating the food they love, but in a way that’s better for their health and better for the environment.
 We’re not sitting here saying, ‘Don’t eat meat,’ but we’re trying to provide another option.”
-Dean Foods, America’s largest milk producer, recently filed for bankruptcy, which the company blamed on “accelerated decline in the conventional white milk category” — meaning dairy milk sales have fallen as plant-based milks have become more popular.
+Dean Foods, America’s largest milk producer, filed for bankruptcy a few years ago, which the company blamed on “accelerated decline in the conventional white milk category” — meaning that dairy milk sales have fallen as plant-based milks have become more popular.
 “That happened because consumers stopped buying the product,” says Steichen.
 “To me, that’s proof that it very much matters what you do at an individual level.
 At the end of the day, you have a lot of power because you’re the person who’s purchasing the product.”